Kenya

 6. Are guided tours available?

 Yes, guided tours are available and can be booked through local tour operators or at the park gate.
-Guides provide insights into the park’s wildlife and ecosystem, and they will always keep an eye on the animals, helping travelers spot them easily.
+Guides provide insights into the park’s wildlife and ecosystem, and they will always keep an eye on the animals, helping travellers spot them easily.

 7. Is Nairobi National Park safe for visitors?